nicolabs/nicolabs.net/_drafts/Make-a-Rpi-a-bluetooth-receiver.md

 - **No output** : Device does not have the ability to display or communicate a 6 digit decimal number
 - **Numeric output** : Device has the ability to display or communicate a 6 digit decimal number

+And here's the mapping to get the matching association models :

 <table>
     <caption>IO capability mapping to authentication stage 1</caption>